 Large Animal Probiotic ,

 made by Equerry's.
-You can get it in a feed store.
+You can get it in a feed store or buy it online.

 I give my pups 4 shots: two 5-way

 Solo-Jec 5 and two 9-way

 Solo-Jec 9, starting at 6 weeks of age with an interval of 3 weeks.